noahjb/novi_cd_test/README.md

 ![](http://i68.tinypic.com/33axpog.jpg)

 We're going to [clone](https://help.github.com/articles/cloning-a-repository/) the repository we forked earlier to our CodeAnywhere cloud environment.
-Go to your open GitHub window and copy the repository link using “**Clone with HTTPS**”:
+Go to your open GitHub window and copy the repository link with the **Clone with HTTPS** option:

 ![](http://i64.tinypic.com/szhhd4.jpg)

-Once you've copied the link, go back to the SSH terminal in CodeAnywhere and type in the following command (The SSH terminal doesn't allow keyboard pasting (Ctrl+v), so you'll need to use the browser's right-click Paste function):
+Once you've copied the link, go back to the SSH terminal in CodeAnywhere and type in the following command followed by pasting the repository link (Ctrl+A then Ctrl+V):

-   `git clone [PASTE YOUR LINK HERE]`
+   `git clone [PASTE REPO LINK HERE]`

-[You may get challenged here to enter your GitHub username and password.]
+[You may get challenged here to enter your GitHub username and password]

 Do you see a **mean_adsk** folder on the left-hand side of the CodeAnywhere environment?
 No?
 Right-click the container and **Refresh**.

 ![](http://i63.tinypic.com/52yzyq.jpg)

-We also want to navigate to the mean_adsk folder using the following command:
+We also want to navigate to the **mean_adsk** folder using the following command:

   `cd mean_adsk`